tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据安全/对象锁定概述_intl_en.md

 During the retention period:

-a.
-The object cannot be deleted or modified.
+- The object cannot be deleted or modified.
-b.
-The object’s storage class cannot be modified.
+- The object’s storage class cannot be modified.
-c.
-HTTP headers and user metadata (including `Content-Type`, `Content-Encoding`, `Content-Language`, `Content-Disposition`, `Cache-Control`, `Expires`, and `x-cos-meta-`) cannot be modified.
+- HTTP headers and user metadata (including `Content-Type`, `Content-Encoding`, `Content-Language`, `Content-Disposition`, `Cache-Control`, `Expires`, and `x-cos-meta-`) cannot be modified.

 A time-based Object Lock rule has only one status, that is, once the rule is submitted, it takes effect.
 The rule cannot be modified or deleted.
 You can only extend the retention period.